 In building upon this foundation, students may choose from the following programs:

-Master of Divinity (M.Div.) - Westminster's central program - integrates theory and practice to prepare graduates for ordained pastoral ministry or other gospel ministries such as counseling and urban service.
-Concentrations in pastoral ministry or general ministries (with general studies, counseling, and urban mission emphasis).
+Master of Divinity (M.Div.) - Westminster's central program integrates theory and practice to prepare graduates for ordained pastoral ministry or other gospel ministries such as counseling and urban service.
+Concentrations in pastoral ministry or general ministries (with general studies, counseling, and urban mission emphases).

 M.Div.
 Pastoral Ministry three and four year tracks